Rat in the garden

 #5 Install Garden Mesh or Gravel Borders

-Consider setting up a mesh barrier or gravel bed around your plant beds to create an obstacle.
+Consider setting up rodent proofing products such as a mesh barrier or gravel bed around your plant beds to create an obstacle.

 Rats find it bothersome to chew or dig through these materials.
 Adding this defensive ring makes your greenspace much less inviting.
 This helps to keep your precious plants and vegetables safe.